deriv-com/deriv-app/README.md

 You can find the names of packages by first navigating to the `packages` folder.
 Each subfolder is a package, and contains a `package.json` file.
 The value of the `name` key in `package.json` is the package name.

 ### Usage
+#### Configuring Hosts file

+In order to run our solution for the first time, you need to configure your `hosts` file:
+1. Open terminal.
+2. Open `hosts` file in your preferred text editor, f.e `sudo vim /etc/hosts`.
+3. Change `127.0.0.1    localhost` entry to `127.0.0.1     localhost.binary.sx`.
+4. Save the file and proceed to the next step.

 #### Starting a Development Server

 If you wish to work on Core, simply run `npm run serve core`.